rogerxaic/EventStreams/ES_Scaling_Event_Streams_Capacity.md

 The {{site.data.keyword.messagehub}} Enterprise plan allows you to specify throughput and storage capacity when a new instance of the service is created.
 If you find after using the service instance that the current capacity configuration of your service instance is not meeting the demands of your solution, throughput and/or storage capacity can be scaled-up to meet demands.

+Each base or additional capacity unit includes the following:
+* 150MB/s of throughput capacity.
+* 2TB of storage capacity available for your data retention.

+For example, selecting a base capacity unit, one additional capacity unit, and 4TB of additional storage provides you with the following:
+* 300MB/s of throughput capacity.
+* 8TB of storage capacity for data retention.

 ## Throughput Capacity
 {: #ES_thruput_capacity}

 Throughput capacity is the recommended peak MB/s maximum for producing and consuming messages.

-Our base capacity unit provides 150 MB/s of throughput (75 MB/s producing and 75 MB/s consuming)
+Each capacity unit provides 150 MB/s of throughput capacity.
+This is comprised of 75MB/s data ingress and 75MB/s data egress capacity.

 To scale-up throughput capacity, you can add additional capacity units.
 Each additional capacity unit adds 150MB/s of throughput to your service instance, to a total of 450MB/s.